College Factual by our College Data Analytics Team

 12,026 Full-Time Undergraduates

 Located in Bozeman, Montana, Montana State University is a public institution.
-The surrounding location of Bozeman is ideal for students who enjoy the charms of a college town.
+The location of the school is great for students who enjoy the amenities of city life.

 Get more details about the location of Montana State University.